 Social Media And Digital Marketing Are Important Channels

-Social media and digital marketing is a strategy that can generate event space bookings, however, you will need to put together a well thought out campaign in order to generate booking intent.
+When it comes to golf event management, social media and digital marketing are perfect channels for generating event space bookings.
+That said, try to put together a well thought out campaign in order to generate booking intent.

 If you have a pay-per-click strategy on social media on Google Ads and are experienced with running these kinds of campaigns, you may want to target keywords for event space searches in your area.

 Remember that many people who attend events at your property will take pictures and post them online to their personal social media accounts.
 Take advantage of this phenomenon by creating and promoting your photo friendly spaces.
 Then, encourage visitors to use a branded hashtag in their posts by subtly placing the hashtag on signage and key attractions.